-This $3,250 high-tech granny cart can follow you around
+The makers of Vespa built a $3,250 high-tech granny cart

 That’s something Gita doesn’t have: the ability to carry my groceries up to my fourth-floor apartment.
 On top of the cost, that makes it a hard sell for anyone whose daily or weekly walking habits include navigating stairs, such as city dwellers like myself who live in apartments without elevators.
 You probably don’t want to try picking it up, either.
 (Gita weighs 50 pounds, but fully packed, it might reach 90 pounds.)

-“We looked at stair climbing as a problem,” says Jeffrey Schnapp, a cofounder of Piaggo Fast Forward, the startup owned by Vespa-maker Piaggo, which will start selling Gita in late November.
+“We looked at stair climbing as a problem,” says Jeffrey Schnapp, a cofounder of Piaggio Fast Forward, the startup owned by Vespa-maker Piaggio Group, which will start selling Gita in late November.
 “The kind of vehicle you’d have to construct would be a monster that nobody would ever want, with cost levels that would make it unaffordable.”

 Instead, Gita is designed for the ADA-compliant world of curb cuts and ramps.
 “You can’t fix all of the mobility challenges of the legacy built environment, but you can build vehicles like Gita for the present and future, which are being built to the standards of access that are increasingly urgent,” Schnapp says.